A heavyweight signed by Matchroom Boxing for a future clash with Anthony Joshua has proven to be a dud after drawing with a top division journeyman.

-“I had to make sure I took the proper steps to be the best I can be in this fight.
+“I had to make sure I took the proper steps to be the best I could be in this fight.
 That’s what I’ve been trying to produce this entire camp.

 “He’s a great fighter.
-I mean, when you’re talking about Olympic fighters, this man is a good fighter.
+When you’re talking about Olympic fighters, this man is a good fighter.

 “We had to come up with a game plan.
 We have a game plan that we plan on sticking to.
 When you’re fighting top guys like Zhilei Zhang, you have to be ready.”

 The views expressed in this article are the opinions of Phil Jay.

 WBN Editor Phil has over ten years of boxing news experience.
 Follow WBN us on Twitter @WorldBoxingNews.